jenssegers/optimus/README.md

 Random: 146808189
 ```

-If you prefer to choose your own prime number (from from [this list](http://primes.utm.edu/lists/small/millions/) for example), you can pass it to the command to calculate the remaining numbers:
+If you prefer to choose your own prime number (from [this list](http://primes.utm.edu/lists/small/millions/) for example), you can pass it to the command to calculate the remaining numbers:

 ```
 > php vendor/bin/optimus spark 1580030173